Guide

 Figure 2.2 from the 44th edition of the Orange Book.
 A reference drug listing.

 Therapeutic Equivalence (TE) codes are the key to determining whether a product can be substituted for a brand name drug.
-Codes beginning with “A” indicate equivalance, and codes beginning with “B” indicate the generic is not considered equivalent.
+Codes beginning with “A” indicate equivalence, and codes beginning with “B” indicate the generic is not considered equivalent.
+The most common TE code is AB — a drug that has met the FDA’s standards for bioequivalence and can be freely substituted.
+An AA rating indicates no known or suspected bioequivalence problems with conventional dosage forms.

 Patent and Exclusivity Information